-The Amendment applies Schedule 9 to the Significant Landscape Overlay (SLO) for 12 months to all residential land in the municipality that is not currently included in a permanent SLO, including those areas covered by the Vegetation Protection Overlay (VPO) Schedule 1 and Schedule 3.
+The Amendment applies Schedule 9 to the Significant Landscape Overlay (SLO) on a permanent basis to all residential land in the municipality that is not currently included in a permanent SLO, including those areas covered by the Vegetation Protection Overlay (VPO) Schedule 1 and Schedule 3.
 This Amendment replaces the interim SLO9 that was applied by Amendment C191.
 The Amendment also deletes Schedule 2 and Schedule 4 to the Vegetation Protection Overlay (VPO).